-Other tests that may show signs of Huntington's disease include:
+Other tests that may show signs of Huntington disease include:

-Genetic tests are available to determine whether a person carries the gene for Huntington's disease.
+Genetic testing is available to determine whether a person carries the gene for Huntington disease.

 As the disease progresses, the person will need assistance and supervision, and may eventually need 24-hour care.

 Huntington disease causes disability that gets worse over time.
 Persons with this disease usually die within 15 to 20 years.
 The cause of death is often infection.
 Suicide is also common.

 It is important to realize that the disease affects everyone differently.
 The number of CAG repeats may determine the severity of symptoms.
 Persons with few repeats may have mild abnormal movements later in life and slow disease progression.
 Those with a large number of repeats may be severely affected at a young age.